 Experts believe some events (such as stressors, traumas, hormone changes, or certain chemicals) can trigger the abnormal amounts and behaviors of certain neurotransmitters associated with fibromyalgia.
 For example, people with fibromyalgia often experience reduced serotonin levels (and likely clinical depression).

-Physicians believe fibromyalgia starts in the brain and then manifests in the body as a low-grade inflammation of fascia, other connective tissues, and muscle fibers.
+Physicians believe fibromyalgia starts in the brain and then manifests in the body as a low-grade inflammation of the fascia, other connective tissues, and muscle fibers.
 Fascia and related tissues surround muscles and run throughout the body.
 They determine how much muscles can contract and stretch and provide space for nerves and blood vessels.
 People with fibromyalgia often experience extreme muscular tension, which can compress muscles, restrict blood flow, and block nervous system pathways.

-Can Massage Therapy Treat Fibromyalgia?
+Can Massage Therapy Helps Treat it?

 Massage therapy holds many benefits for people with fibromyalgia.
 In a 2015 review of 10 research studies on massage therapy and fibromyalgia, a research team found massage helped people reduce pain, anxiety, and depression related to the condition.
 People who received massages experienced high levels of pain relief and moderate amounts of emotional healing, which endured well beyond the end of the treatment period.